 Make The Icing

 - In a mixing bowl combine the confectioners sugar with the milk until smooth and creamy (your icing should drizzle off your spoon slowly).
-If desired, add in the optional lemon extract and blend.8 cups confectioners sugar, 1 cup milk, ½ tsp lemon extract
+If desired, add in the optional lemon extract and blend.8 cups confectioners sugar, 1 cup milk, ½ teaspoon lemon extract

 Assembling The Empire Biscuits